The kicker formation is a reversal pattern that starts with a candle in the direction of the primary trend, followed by a gap contrary to the trend.

-We place a stop loss order right below the last candle of the previous trading day.
-This stop loss order protects us from any sudden price moves against our trade.
+We place a stop-loss order right below the last candle of the previous trading day.
+This stop-loss order protects us from any sudden price moves against our trade.

 One point to note is that we opened our position after a large candlestick.
-There isn’t necessarily anything wrong with this approach, but with such large price expansion, odds are the stock will go lower before heading higher.
+There isn’t necessarily anything wrong with this approach, but with such a large price expansion, odds are the stock will go lower before heading higher.

 This is essentially what happened in the above example.